khangtictoc/khangtictoc.github.io/_posts/english/2025-06-11--docker--quick-review.md

 Much alike traditional VM, isolated by default
 - Docker creates virtual networks using Linux kernel features like network namespaces.
 - Each container has its own network stack (IP address, routing table, etc.), isolated from other containers and the host.
-- Internal Docker DNS daemon is running at each container's loopback ip addresses range.
-View this at `/etc/resolv.conf`

 **Multiple Built-in Network Drivers**